-Parasitic worms: There are several types of worm to infect cats.
-The most common is the roundworm.
+Parasitic worms: There are several types of worms to infect cats.
+The most common is roundworm.
 Cats may not display any symptoms of a worm infection until heavily infected.
 It is essential to maintain a regular worming schedule for all cats, even indoor ones.

 What is the treatment for infections in cats?

 Treatment will depend on the type of infection, but can include the following:

 Antibiotics are used to treat bacterial infections; they can not treat viral infections, however.
 In some cases, your veterinarian will perform a bacterial culture and sensitivity to determine the exact type of bacteria involved, and then prescribe the appropriate antibiotic to treat that particular strain.